 The one caveat to this team is their schedule.
 Their best wins have been versus Fresno State, Kentucky, and Missouri (twice).
-The Ducks can only beat who the play and they have been perfect in that regard.
-They will tested in Pac-12 play and have room to grow on the field and in the polls, but they certainly have done well through five weeks.
+The Ducks can only beat who they play and they have been perfect in that regard.
+They will be tested in Pac-12 play and have room to grow on the field and in the polls, but they certainly have done well through five weeks.

 #6 – Texas A&M Aggies (22-2 Overall, 2-1 SEC)

 The last week of February really vaulted the Aggies up the polls.
 They defeated then #1 Florida State, #14 Michigan, #21 Arizona State, and #23 BYU in the span of three days.
 It was very impressive, but the Aggies have come back down a bit with losses to Houston (1-0) and Mississippi State (5-2).